 It was impossible to look at these enormous carvings (relatively well-preserved) and not have two thoughts: 1) how amazingly lucky we were to see these things and 2) maybe the human race has gotten pretty darn lazy in relying on our current technology.
 The inside of the temple still had some color left (the roof probably helped with the preservation).

-In the afternoon back on the boat, we read by the pool and watched the landscape roll by as we headed our way down to Luxor.
+In the afternoon back on the Nile River cruise boat, we read by the pool and watched the landscape roll by as we headed our way down to Luxor.
+However, the thoughts of the impressive great pylon of the Horus Temple at Edfu were not far from our thoughts.
+As one of the best preserved Egyptian temples on the Upper Nile River, the Edfu Temple makes a significant impression.